Umarex USA Regent 100

 Reviewed by Harwood Loomis for M1911.ORG

 When we were offered the opportunity by Umarex USA to evaluate one of their Regent 100 1911 pistols (a full-sized, 5-inch 1911 in .45 Automatic) we were ambivalent.
 Our previous experiences with Umarex BB guns and the Colt/Umarex (or Umarex/Colt) 1911-22 rimfire pistol had all been positive.
-But we knew that the Regent 100 was manufactured in Turkey by Trabzon, a largely unknown manufacturer; that it had previously been imported to the United States by a different importer and didn’t exactly set the 1911 world on fire; and that reports we had seen were almost universally negative.
+But we knew that the Regent 100 was manufactured in Trabzon, Turkey by Tisas, a largely unknown manufacturer; that it had previously been imported to the United States by a different importer and didn’t exactly set the 1911 world on fire; and that reports we had seen were almost universally negative.
 But … we are here to review and report on 1911s, so we weren’t going to refuse the offer.
 We just didn’t know quite what to expect.

 As so often is the case, what we learned is to not pay attention to what we read on the Internet.
 The Regent 100 surprised us, favorably.
 Stay tuned, and we’ll give you the details of why and how.